Essential terms and conditions for a competition

 - Copyright information (for photo and video competitions). eg. ‘Copyright to the entries will remain with the entrant but the entrant licences SuperLucky to use their photographs to promote the brand across websites and social media’

 - Whether the winners or entries will be used for publicity.
 If a promoter wants to announce the winner’s name, this needs to be mentioned in the T&Cs.
-Note that the CAP Code rule on giving a winner’s name on request is about to change – it’s likely that a winner will be able to object to their details being shared.
+Note that the CAP Code rule on giving a winner’s name on request has changed – a winner can now object to their details being shared.

 - The promoter’s name and address.